dileepdail/Servlet-And-JSP-Projects/README.md

             <url-pattern>/add</url-pattern>
         </servlet-mapping>

-3. Restart the server and test the html page
+3. Restart the server and test the html form with two numbers.